derekdunes/gitHub101/README.md

-changes made in second branch
+changes only exists in this branch